ALETRIS Overview Information

 Stomach or intestinal (gastrointestinal, GI) problems: Aletris can irritate the GI tract.
-Don’t use it if you have stomach or intestinal problems.
+Do not use it if you have stomach or intestinal problems.

 Hormone-sensitive conditions such as breast cancer, uterine cancer, ovarian cancer, endometriosis, or uterine fibroids: Aletris might act like estrogen.
-If you have any condition that might be made worse by exposure to estrogen, don’t use aletris.
+If you have any condition that might be made worse by exposure to estrogen, do not use aletris.

 Minor Interaction Be watchful with this combination

 Antacids are used to decrease stomach acid.
 Aletris may increase stomach acid.
 By increasing stomach acid, aletris might decrease the effectiveness of antacids.

 Some antacids include calcium carbonate (Tums, others), dihydroxyaluminum sodium carbonate (Rolaids, others), magaldrate (Riopan), magnesium sulfate (Bilagog), aluminum hydroxide (Amphojel), and others.